jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 green: make it pass
 #################################################################################

-I change the expectation to match reality
+I remove the quotes from around :ref:`None` in the expectation to match reality

 .. code-block:: python